Biden is rethinking the U.S. relationship with Saudi Arabia after OPEC cuts

 President Biden wants to take a closer look at the longstanding U.S. relationship with Saudi Arabia after after OPEC+ decided to cut oil production last week, a decision the White House said was not warranted and mainly serves to help Russia.

+"I am in the process, when the House and Senate comes back, there's going to be some consequences for what they've done with Russia," he told CNN Tuesday night, but declined to elaborate on what those consequences might be.

-National Security Council spokesman John Kirby told reporters Tuesday that Saudi Arabia played a key role in that production cut.
+Earlier in the day, National Security Council spokesman John Kirby told reporters that Saudi Arabia played a key role in that production cut.
 He said Biden wants to discuss the future of U.S.-Saudi Arabia relations with Congress, and whether those ties still serve the national interest.

 The Organization of the Petroleum Exporting Countries announced it would reduce production by 2 million barrels per day, a move seen by some as a method of punishing the United States and its continued support of Ukraine.